 Be persistent and deal with bugs in your code as they arise.

 When you are ready to create the fourth panel, add another broadcast block with the message, fourth panel.

 In the final panel, conclude your story.

-By the end of this project, you should have 4 panels that broadcast in sequence.
+By the end of this project, you should have four panels that broadcast and sequence.

 You might be surprised by what you can make.

-When you finish, click “share” so other users can see your project.
+When you finish, click share so others can see your project.